jademarinho/jademarinho/README.md

 - 👋 Hi, I’m @jademarinho
 - 👀 I’m interested in learning.
-- 🌱 I’m currently learning flutter and VR models
+- 🌱 I’m currently learning Python and VR models
-- 💞️ I’m looking to collaborate on ...??
-- 📫 How to reach me:

 <!---
 jademarinho/jademarinho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.